You will learn what a participle is, and begin learning how they were used in Ancient Greek.

 For this reason, we must include the word "your" in our translation in order to preserve the message communicated by the Greek text.
-To translate τὰς χεῖρας as "the hands" in this context would simply be wrong.
+To translate τὰς χεῖρας as "the hands" in this context would misrepresent the meaning of the Greek text.

 You stretched our your hands against me

 You did not stretch out your hands against me.